 At Allington Primary School we promote these values in the following ways:

-At the beginning of the year every class sets up its own agreed rules.
+At the beginning of the year every class sets up its own Class Charter.
 These are underpinned by our shared values and ethos.
-Every class elects as School Council representative whose responsibility is to represent their peers’ needs and interests.
-Alongside this children are encouraged to take on a wide range of responsibility including play leaders, tuck shop leaders, playground buddies, running the stationery shop, library monitors and sports leaders.
+Every class (from Year 2) elects two School Council representatives whose responsibility is to represent their peers’ needs and interests.
+Alongside this, children are encouraged to take on a wide range of responsibility including play leaders, tuck shop leaders, playground buddies, running the stationery shop, library monitors and sports leaders.
 Our house captains are elected at the beginning of each year by the whole house and carry out a variety of roles throughout the school in the year.
 Democracy is taught during assemblies and during circle times and Citizenship sessions.

 The Rule of Law

 Behaviour and safety at Allington Primary School are consistently outstanding and are seen as a priority.
 Children know what is expected of them, why rules are so important, and what the consequences are if they do not follow them.
 Through our whole school approach to restorative justice, we enable children to develop the language and strategies to solve conflict and right wrongs.
 At Allington Primary School we offer a range of exciting opportunities for children to be leaders throughout the school, setting the example and expectation of outstanding behaviour.
 Children understand that their behaviour and regard for the rules extends beyond the school itself, such as being school ambassadors whilst on school visits.